TriTue2011/tutorials/README.en.md

 ## Voice Assist - Send Messages & Images

-Use your voice to send text messages, photos, locations, or search results to friends and group chats via Telegram or Zalo.
+Driving or hands messy?
+Use your voice to send messages, share your location, or send camera images to loved ones via Telegram/Zalo.

 **Key Features:**

-- **Multi-Content Support:** Send text messages, photos from your cameras, or media files.
+- **Hands-Free Messaging:** Dictate your message, and Assistant will send it immediately.
-- **Maps & Search Integration:** Automatically attach Google Maps links for locations and Google Search links for other content.
+- **Smart Sharing:** Automatically attach Google Maps links when you mention a location.
-- **Group or Private:** Supports sending messages to both private chats and groups.
+- **Image Reporting:** Command to take a photo from a security camera and send it directly to a family chat group.

 **Example Voice Commands:**

 - "Send a list of good restaurants in Nha Trang to the Telegram family group."
-- "Send the address of the Thang Long Citadel to my wife Zalo."
+- "Send the Thang Long Citadel location via Zalo to my wife."
-- "Send the photo from the gate camera to the Telegram group."
+- "Take a photo from the gate camera and send it to the chat group."

 **Use Cases:**

-- Quickly share a location, image, or interesting piece of information with someone while on the go.
+- Quickly inform family when you're busy and can't use your phone.
-- Forward voice search results to others for their reference.
+- Instantly share an interesting moment or a beautiful place you've just discovered.

 _Install the blueprint for the platform you want to send messages to:_